 White Horse Square

 Situated past Wembley Park Boulevard, White Horse Square is charming green patch by Quintain Living's Ferrum building.
 This mini pocket park features lush greenery, outdoor seating, and plenty of hustle and bustle.
+Black Sheep Coffee recently opened a new branch here just next door to The Grocery Store, which features zero-waste, organic and sustainable products and produce alongside your normal necessities from a local store.
 If you enjoy chilling out as the world rushes by, then this is the space for you.

 Which Wembley Park things to do are you looking forward to the most?